Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 ## 3.3.3 owned and transferred with ^
 If however you want to give the function ownership of the value and do NOT want to make a copy (which can be an expensive operation for some types), then you can add the *transfer* operator `^` when you pass variable a to the function.
 The transfer operator effectively destroys the local variable name - any attempt to call it later causes a compiler error.
+    The ^ operator ends the lifetime of a value binding and transfers the value ownership to something else

 If you change in the example above the call to set_fire() to look like this: